Exceptions to this guarantee are:

 All students who are enrolled on any of the three University of Washington campuses (Tacoma, Seattle, or Bothell) are held accountable to the Student Conduct Code.
 The code outlines both the expectations for behavior and the procedures for handling violations of the conduct code

-If a hold is on your student account, you will not be permitted to register, add courses, or may not be able to receive an official transcript until the hold has been released.
+If a hold is on your student account, you will not be permitted to register or add courses until the hold has been released.
 Your degree will be posted to your record but if a hold exists, your diploma will not be released until your account is clear.
 If you attempt to register before your hold has been released, the system will indicate which office has placed the hold and where to go to get it released.
 Examples of holds and contact information are listed below.

-You will not be eligible to register, request an official transcript or receive your diploma if you have an outstanding balance on your tuition and fee account; this includes parking fees and library fines.
-You must contact the Student Fiscal Servcies at 206-543-4694 and pay any fees due in order to register.
+You will not be eligible to register, if you have an outstanding balance on your tuition and fee account, past due housing charges, and financial aid charges.
+You must contact the Student Fiscal Services at 206-543-4694 and pay any fees due in order to register.